systemd/zram-generator/man/zram-generator.conf.md

   Defaults to *none*.

-  For compatibility with earlier versions, `memory-limit` is allowed as an alias for this option.
-  Its use is discouraged, and administrators should migrate to `host-memory-limit`.

 * `zram-size`=

   Sets the size of the zram device as a function of *MemTotal*, available as the `ram` variable.